xandernwala/xandernwala.github.io/_pages/research.md

 ## What Did It Look Like

-<a href="https://whatdiditlooklike.mementoweb.org/">What Did It Look Like</a> is a Twitter bot that replies a tweet that contains the <a href="https://twitter.com/search?q=%23whatdiditlooklike&src=hashtag_click">#whatdiditlooklike</a> hashtag and a URL, with Tumblr post of the yearly timelapse of what the webpage looked like.
+<a href="https://whatdiditlooklike.mementoweb.org/">What Did It Look Like</a> is a Twitter bot that replies to a tweet that contains the <a href="https://twitter.com/search?q=%23whatdiditlooklike&src=hashtag_click">#whatdiditlooklike</a> hashtag and a URL, with a Tumblr post of the yearly snapshot of what the webpage looked like.

 <div class="tumblr-post" data-href="https://embed.tumblr.com/embed/post/BorIHM7tNBoluohrX2jGVA/95919248149" data-did="63d92e4d7a4129686a7480c86692fcf4aa033c7f"><a href="https://whatdiditlooklike.mementoweb.org/post/95919248149/what-did-http-www-facebook-com-look-like">https://whatdiditlooklike.mementoweb.org/post/95919248149/what-did-http-www-facebook-com-look-like</a></div>  <script async src="https://assets.tumblr.com/post.js"></script>